SQUARE-WAVES/pekoms/Readme.md

 because arryas have to be homogenously typed and parsers, at least the way I'm doing them, tend to all have different types.
 You can do some tricks with dyn but I think it's preferable not to.

-That being said some of the ways I've written the macros aren't the greatest, I've opted for making them easier to read meaning they tend to expand to big linear blobs,rather than nice recursive steps.
-This can cause them to give big nasty errors if you type something wrong.
+That being said some of the ways I've written the macros aren't the greatest.
+I need to figure out how to get them to give better errors

 ## some helpers for actually doing a parser right
 based on my time using this there are some convenience things that I end up making over again.
 For example when parsing